Parker’s Landing Historical Park

 In 1901, Louisa married James W. Wright, a widower.
 About seven years after Dr. Wright’s tragic death in 1913, her son Cecil Van Vleet (born a Spicer) began residing on his mother’s property.
 Between 1929 and 1931, Cecil took legal action to re-establish the Parkersville plat, the original having been destroyed by the 1890 fire in the Clark County Court House.
 Cecil did not live permanently at Parker’s Landing, but he returned in the 1950’s to remain until his death in 1977.
 After three generations of Van Vleets being involved in the property, it was sold in 1968 to the Port of Camas/Washougal with the hopes that it would become a park.

 The Parker's Landing Park Advisory Committee was formed in 1985 as a subcommittee of the Port, to advise the Commission on development of the Park.
-As outlined above, development has included a Kiosk with interpretive panels, the Rose Arbor, and the Van Vleet Historical Plaza.
+Development has included a Kiosk with interpretive panels, the Rose Arbor, the Van Vleet Historical Plaza, and Chinook Plaza.

 In October 2009, after a year-long process, the Port adopted Resolution 3-09 authorizing the execution of a Declaration of Restrictive Covenants relating to property in and around the Parkersville Historical Site.
 The Restrictive Covenants offer a layer of protection for the property against future development.
 An additional layer of protection was added in 2010 by way of a zoning change to "Institutional Public."